Through my work on this site I get to see a lot of interesting financial tools that people have created. Some of them are more useful than others.

 How much will this cost you?
-You'll be charged 25% of the first month's savings that Trim gets you.
-If they aren't able to find you any savings on your bill – you pay nothing.
+You’ll be charged 33% of your annualized savings that Trim gets you.
+If they aren’t able to find you any savings on your bill – you pay nothing.

 Link Your Visa And Get Account Credits